Skip to Content

 Our family favorites also included the Construction Zone, Arthur and Friends, building with KEVA planks, and pretend play in Boston Black.

-green screen play with arthur at the boston childrens museum
+Green screen play with arthur at the boston childrens museum

 Boston Black is designed to open a dialogue about race, ethnicity, and community, but kids just see it as getting to shop, dance, and play.